 Outside of Ninetailed, I know several startups walking a similar path.
 The story of Stackbit stands out.

-Focusing on being a DXC that supports a composable ecosystem, Stackbit has sought out strategic technology partners, including Contentful, Sanity, and Shopify, enabling its customers to pick and mix microservices that play nicely with Stackbit.
+Focusing on being a DXC (Digital Experience Composition) solution that supports a composable ecosystem, Stackbit has sought out strategic technology partners, including Contentful, Sanity, and Shopify, enabling its customers to pick and mix microservices that play nicely with Stackbit.